What To Do With Health Science Major

 You should also carefully think about how comfortable you are spending time as a student, as the health science field can go hand in hand with more years of school than the typical profession.
 Paloncy-Patel said approximately 85% of health science majors go on to graduate study, some right after getting their undergraduate degree and others after working for a few years.

 While you may need more time in school to get where you want to go, flexibility is another trait that fits well with those who pursue health science.
 Paloncy-Patel stresses that the major is good if you know specifically which area of healthcare you want to pursue in graduate school, as it tends to leave plenty of room in your undergraduate schedule for necessary prerequisites.

 If you are not as clear, however, Paloncy-Patel said that “the health science major is broad enough and does not require specializations, (such) that it allows (a) student to enjoy the subjects they are learning … and then earn a degree that can actually lead to many options for jobs within health care,” meaning clinical, administrative, or public sector careers.

 In other words, you will have plenty of options and the freedom to pursue them how you want—but you won’t be guided by the hand on a typical career path, either.

 Health Sciences Jobs and Career Paths

-Your interest is likely piqued, but you are still wondering just exactly what your job title might be after your coursework in health science is finished and whether it will be worth the effort.
+Your interest is likely piqued, but you are still wondering just exactly what jobs you can get with a health science degree and whether it will be worth the effort.
 There are quite a lot more health professions than what comes to mind.
 The healthcare industry goes beyond medical assistants and doctors and includes careers such as health services, healthcare administration, support services, and more.

 That is where the versatility of the health science field becomes important.
 You can definitely find a great career in a quality place to work, because you will have useful skills and a sought-after degree.
 Creativity, forward-thinking, and self-advocacy will be hugely important, as well.